astralord/astralord.github.io/_posts/2022-02-09-the-annotated-statistics-part-i-basics-of-point-estimation.md

 $$ \hat{\gamma}(\vartheta)=(\hat{m}_1, \hat{m}_2-\hat{m}_1^2)^T=(\overline{x}_n, \hat{s}_n^2)^T. $$

-It's not hard to prove that this estimator coincides with the estimation obtained by the maximum likelihood method.
+Aand..
+I'm going to leave it as an exercise to prove that this estimator coincides with the estimation obtained by the maximum likelihood method.